dev4press/coreactivity/readme.txt

 == Changelog ==
 = 1.1 (2023.10.16) =
+* New: component: WooCommerce plugin, with 3 events
+* New: notifications component: support for WooCommerce `WC_Email` logging
 * New: logs panel action to stop logging some of the object type by value
 * New: logs panel metadata column as alternative to the metadata row
 * New: logs panel with added views for context and method